 - In-lens secondary electron and electron detectors allow secondary and backscattered electrons to be detected at very short working distances (up to 2 mm working distance).

-- A 4 quadrant sensitive in-chamber backscatter detector allows backscattered electron to be detected at 800 V and higher accelerating voltages.
+- A retractable 4 quadrant sensitive in-chamber backscatter detector allows backscattered electron to be detected at 800 V and higher accelerating voltages.

-- Quorum PP3010T Cryo system to view beam sensitive samples at low temperature causing less damage to them.
+- A Quorum PP3010T Cryo system to view beam sensitive samples at low temperature causing less damage to them.

 Transmission Electron Microscopy (TEM)